Hengle/Nexus-Security.github.io/content/posts/2016-09-09-record-europa-nashe-unofficial-radio.md

 This is NOT the official app of the main radio titles!
 The app contains the stations of the next radio titles: DFM, Radio Record, Europa Plus, Nashe, Maximum.
 **features:**
 \* More than 50 radio stations + new stations each update
-\* Licensed BASS Â© audio library with impressive 32\*bit sound quality!
+\* Licensed BASS © audio library with impressive 32\*bit sound quality!
 \* Powerful 10\*band equalizer with additional sound settings
 \* Net buffer settings for stable playback even without perfect internet connection
 \* Full\*screen dock mode \* useful for listening to the car